Just call it the “clap app.”

 Founder Ramin Bastani told ABC News he’s putting a digital spin on the creepy phrase “I’ll show you mine if you show me yours.”

-“It’s no different if you went to the doctor and got a printout and showed [your partner] that,” he said.
-“We want to eradicate that idea that no news is good news.”
+“It’s no different if you went to the doctor and got a

 “We want to eradicate that idea that no news is good news,” Bastani said.